GenesysCloudBlueprints/using-script-to-alert-on-inactivity-blueprint/blueprint/index.md

 ### Set a URL to screen pop

-1. Replace the variable `SCREENPOP_URL` with your desired pop up URL
+1. Replace the variable `SCREENPOP_URL` with your desired URL
     ![image of notification.tsx](images/screenpop.png "image of where to replace SCREENPOP_URL")

+### Test the solution

+ You can create a chat using [Genesys Web chat/messaging Tools](https://developer.genesys.cloud/devapps/web-chat-messenger) and test what a customer and agent interaction would look like with your script enabled